vechain-energy/examples-kanban-ideas/README.md

 1. `(address[])` List of Upvoters
 1. `(uint)` Status / Progress / Column

-Attributes for a single data object can be desecribed with a data structure that is assigned to each token:
+Attributes for a single data object can be described with a data structure that is assigned to each token:

 ```sol
 struct Attributes {